Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Abstract

 \section{Abstract}

 Vision-and-Language Navigation (VLN) poses significant challenges for agents to interpret natural language instructions and navigate complex 3D environments.
 While recent progress has been driven by large-scale pre-training and data augmentation, current methods still struggle to generalize to unseen scenarios, particularly when complex spatial and temporal reasoning is required.
-In this work, we propose SkillNav, a modular framework that introduces structured, skill-based reasoning into Transformer-based VLN agents.
+In this work, we propose SkillNav\footnote{Project page: \href{https://hlr.github.io/SkillNav/}{https://hlr.github.io/SkillNav/} \quad Code: \href{https://github.com/HLR/SkillNav}{https://github.com/HLR/SkillNav}}, a modular framework that introduces structured, skill-based reasoning into Transformer-based VLN agents.
 Our method decomposes navigation into a set of interpretable atomic skills (\textit{e.g.}, Vertical Movement, Area and Region Identification, Stop and Pause), each handled by a specialized agent.
 To support targeted skill training without manual data annotation, we construct a synthetic dataset pipeline that generates diverse, linguistically natural, skill-specific instruction-trajectory pairs.
-We then introduce a novel training-free Vision-Language Model (VLM)-based router, which dynamically selects the most suitable agent at each time step by aligning sub-goals with visual observations and historical actions.
-SkillNav obtains competitive results on commonly-used benchmarks, and establishes state-of-the-art generalization to the GSA-R2R, a benchmark with novel instruction styles and unseen environments.
+We then introduce a novel training-free Vision-Language Model (VLM)-based router, which dynamically selects the most suitable agent at each time step by aligning sub-goals with visual observations and previous actions.
+SkillNav obtains competitive results on commonly used benchmarks and establishes state-of-the-art generalization on GSA-R2R, a benchmark with novel instruction styles and unseen environments.